Couple injured in passenger cart crash at MIA terminal shares ordeal

 “We were traveling.
 We were on our way back home.
 We were trying to keep it calm,” said Powell.

-Due to a prior injury that Clemons suffered, the couple said, they opted to call for the cart.
+Due to a prior injury that Clemons had suffered, the couple said, they opted to call for the cart.

 “I slipped and fell and twisted my ankle on a puddle of water in that same terminal where the accident happened,” said Clemons.